 Terms and conditions apply upon acceptance to Italia Conti.

 The BA (Hons) course offers the following funding options:

-Italia Conti welcome application for audition fee waivers for those who are eligible.
+Italia Conti welcomes applications for audition fee waivers for those who are eligible.

 Application to the BA (Hons) Acting course is to be made through UCAS only.
 Please note that our listing on UCAS is shown as University of East London (UEL) – Acting.